rebelsky/csc301-jekyll/_dev/_exams/exam01.md

 string.
 That means that this algorithm is O(|s|*|t|).

 Skiena suggests that there is an O(|s|+|t|) approach using the clever hash function.
-Implement that approach.
+Implement that approach in C.

 ### Problem 2: Revisiting recurrence relations